 Eternalised in Classic British Poetry

-Gerard de Visme passed away in 1797 and Beckford continued living at Monserrate until 1808, after which the estate became abandoned.
+Gerard de Visme passed away in 1797 and Beckford continued living at Monserrate until 1808.
+Then, the estate became abandoned.
 A year later, Lord Byron visited Monserrate and became fascinated with its desolate, yet romantic character.
-The young writer recognised the estate’s former opulence and wrote about Monserrate in what became a classic work of poetry: Childe Harold’s Pilgrimage.
+The young writer was able to recognise the estate’s former glory.
+He decided to write about Monserrate in what later became a classic work of poetry: Childe Harold’s Pilgrimage.

 Millionaire Sir Francis Cook Rescues the Abandoned Palace

-The Monserrate estate continued to deteriorate for many years, until Sir Francis Cook decided to buy the quinta in 1863.
-The millionaire owned the hugely successful Cook, Son & Co. textile company, which allowed him to invest in the renovation of both the palace and the gardens: a truly enormous project.
-He hired James T. Knowles as his architect and collected exotic plants from all over the world, adding fantastical features, like an artificial waterfall and a false ruin.
+The Monserrate estate deteriorated for many years, until Sir Francis Cook decided to buy the quinta in 1863.
+The millionaire owned the hugely successful Cook, Son & Co. textile company.
+This allowed him to invest in the renovation of both the palace and the gardens: an enormous project.
+He hired James T. Knowles as his architect and collected exotic plants from all over the world.
+He also added fantastical features, like an artificial waterfall and a false ruin.
 To this day, following the paths will make you feel like a video game character, completely immersed in a historical adventure.

 Sir Francis Cook added fantastical elements to the massive gardens, including an artificial waterfall and false ruin.
 Following the paths will make you feel like a video game character, completely immersed in a historical adventure.